pouchdb-community/pouchdb-load/README.md

 #### Handoff to regular replication

-Normally the `load()` operation doesn't write any *checkpoints*, meaning that if you switch from `load()` to normal replication, then it will start reading all the changes from the remote CouchDB from 0.
+Normally the `load()` operation doesn't write any *checkpoints*, meaning that if you switch from `load()` to normal replication, then it will start reading all the changes from the remote CouchDB from the beginning of time.
 This is slow, so to avoid it, use the `proxy` option:

 ```js
 db.load('http://example.com/my-dump-file.txt', {